egy1st/zerobytes-mkdocs/docs/dc/binding-recordset/index.md

 ## Convention

 There are Two Rules you must know about DC.BindingRecordset

-1. ` `Textbox Controls which located in your data form must have the same names as their Fields names in related table and Columns Controls which involved in your datagrid must have the same names as their Fields names in related table for details
+1. Textbox Controls which located in your data form must have the same names as their Fields names in related table and Columns Controls which involved in your datagrid must have the same names as their Fields names in related table for details
-1. Textbox Controls which located in your data form and not have related Field in related table must begin with "x" or "X" character , you can not name related Textbox Control with "X" or "x" prefix
+2. Textbox Controls which located in your data form and not have related Field in related table must begin with "x" or "X" character , you can not name related Textbox Control with "X" or "x" prefix

 ## System Requirements

-DC.BindingRecordsetruns as a COM class for Developing with Visual Basic.Net under Microsoft Windows 98/NT/ 2000 or Windows XP.
+DC.BindingRecordsetruns as a COM class for Developing with Visual Basic.Net underMicrosoft Windows 98/NT/ 2000 or Windows XP.

 **Installing DC.BindingRecordset**
-The DC.DataManger setup program will automatically register the DC\_DataManger10.dll file on your system.
+The DC.DataManger setup program will automatically register theDC\_DataManger10.dll file on your system.
 There is no need to manually run RegSvr32.exe on your development system.

 ## Including DC.BindingRecordset